 - We try to rotate around Ohio so that library staff who are unable to travel far can still attend now and then.
 We sometimes return to schools that have worked very well for us in the past.
 In some areas, like the southeast, it is difficult to find accomodations with the necessary amenities that are available at the end of June or beginning of July.

 - We require locations to have air conditioning and a private bedroom for each attendee.
 We prefer bathrooms to be shared by as few people as possible, but sometimes use locations with communal bathrooms when those locations are otherwise excellent.

 - We prefer locations with gathering spaces in or near the dorms for socializing, games, and watching movies.

 - We also prefer locations with either a separate dining space for just us or a large enough dining space that we will be able to all sit together for meals.

-- We try to get locations where all of the buildings that we use will be close together and will have parking as near as possible.
+- We try to get locations where all of the buildings that we use will be close together with convenient parking.

 What do attendees get for their money?